hobywan/miranda/README.md

 <img src="docs/figures/logo.png" alt="logo" width="180">

 **miranda** is a [miRNA](https://en.wikipedia.org/wiki/MicroRNA) sequence analyzer written in Java.
-It computes an optimal [secondary structure](https://en.wikipedia.org/wiki/Nucleic_acid_secondary_structure) from a given basis sequence,
+It computes an optimal [secondary structure](https://en.wikipedia.org/wiki/Nucleic_acid_secondary_structure) from a given [base](https://en.wikipedia.org/wiki/Nucleobase) sequence,
-regarding the released conformation energy and the number of matched basis.
+regarding the released conformation energy and the number of matched bases.
 It is endowed with a graphical user interface for ease of use.

 [![Build Status](https://travis-ci.com/hobywan/miranda.svg?branch=master)](https://travis-ci.com/hobywan/miranda)